sammlapp/training_gui/plan.md

 ## app-wide updates
+Hawkears not loading offline - HTTP error something to do with download-cached-file I think

 - the multi-selects for filtering should use the same type of selector as the annotation panels, react-select

 review tab "undo" functionality?
 I think this would require tracking the full-page or single-clip annotations in a history so that we can sequentially undo and redo changes witch ctrl/cmd+z and ctrl/cmd+y